Sustainable Agriculture Farming:

 - IPM management usually has a holistic involvement of inter-related factors, leading to greater impact.
 IPM practices have greatly reduced pesticide applications and thereby the costs associated with sprays.

 - In contrast, for fruits sold fresh, the outer appearance must meet consumers’ expectations.
 In such orchards, pesticide sprays are required only until the economical threshold is achieved.
-Various prevailing pests (Lepidoptera, whiteflies, aphids, and thrips) were controlled using biological and integrated management approach.
+Various prevailing pests (Lepidoptera, whiteflies, aphids, and thrips) were controlled using a biological and integrated management approach.

 - Greenhouses fitted with 40 meshes insect net successfully lowered whitefly infestation, while 78 meshes could greatly reduce thrips infestation.
 Moreover, an environment-friendly vector control strategy was developed.
-Based on experiences in the physical exclusion of pests using insect nets with different mesh sizes, behavior to modifying ultraviolet and absorbing plastic sheets and reflecting mulches was tested.
+Based on experiences in the physical exclusion of pests using insect nets with different mesh sizes, behavior to modifying ultraviolet and absorbing plastic sheets and reflecting mulches were tested.

 - These materials enhanced the greenhouse microclimate and disrupted the immigration and colonization behavior of thrips.
 Results suggest that the type of plastic film used for greenhouse covers may influence both the initial immigration/penetration and the dispersion/distribution of certain insects in the microclimate.